pedrosant-anna/pedrosant-anna.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Pedro Sant'Anna
+title: Pedro C. Sant'Anna

 # Full name (for SEO)
 first_name: Pedro
-last_name: Sant'Anna
+last_name: C. Sant'Anna

 # Is this the primary user of the site?
 superuser: true